-What fits better: "Designer and Frontend Engineer" or "Design Engineer"?
-I wrestled with it quite a bit on my homepage and I'm still not pleased with where I landed.
+"Designer and Frontend Engineer" or "Design Engineer"?
+I wrestled quite a bit with that text on my homepage and I'm still not pleased with where I landed.
 It's a small detail but, in this day and age of (excessive?) personal branding, this small detail feels like an important one.
 So I wrote this: a more nuanced take on... well... me than a one-size-fits-all, landing page quip.

 What's a design engineer?

 That said, I can't claim to be an expert in the semantics of design and engineering job titles or descriptions.
 This isn't about that anyways.
-This is about understanding where I fall and who I am, perhaps within added context relating to those who I've worked with and around.
+This is about understanding where I fall and who I am in the workforce - perhaps with added context relating to those who I've worked with and around.

 Am I a designer?